West London Extension Specialists

 Got Questions?

-House extension London, your questions answered
+House extensions in London — your questions answered

 Costs vary by extension type.
 A single storey rear extension runs £30,000 to £65,000 depending on size and spec.
 A side return on a Victorian terrace sits at £45,000 to £70,000.
 Wrap-arounds start at £60,000 and reach £100,000+.
 Double storeys run £75,000 to £140,000.
-For independent benchmarks, see Checkatrade's house extension cost guide or use our free extension cost calculator.
+For independent benchmarks, see Checkatrade's cost guide, or read our full house extension cost guide.

 Many extensions fall under permitted development and don’t need full planning.
 Rear extensions up to 4 metres (terraces, semis) or 6 metres (detached) usually qualify.
 Side returns within plot width almost always qualify.
 Wrap-arounds and double-storey extensions usually need full planning.
 Conservation area properties always need planning.
 We confirm the route at the free design consultation.
 The Planning Portal extensions page has the full official guidance.